E1011 Labs provides a 101 in Terpenes for you.

 Most mammals, including humans, have receptors within the body that interact with these cannabinoids.
 And these receptors are a part of the endocannabinoid system - a system that is included in our anatomies.
 When a person uses cannabis, this very interaction influences the 'high' that is often associated with cannabis consumption.

 CBD is currently being researched for possible health benefits, and although the research does look promising, more scientific clinical trials need to occur.
 Many people use CBD to help boost their health by adding it to their daily wellness routine.
 Unfortunately, edible CBD like tinctures and capsules aren’t efficiently absorbed into the bloodstream, wasting most of the cannabinoid.
-Luckily, Elon by E1011 Labs offers a better, more efficient way.
+Luckily, elon® by E1011 Labs offers a better, more efficient way.
 This state of the art CBD delivery system is designed to maximize bioavailability, making the CBD incredibly more effective.
-Additionally, their Stems contain the hemp whole flower instead of extracts, meaning the naturally occurring terpenes found within the hemp plant are included.
-With the Elon Starter Kit you can add the benefits of THC, CBD and terpenes into your life!
+Additionally, their stelo™ contain hemp whole flower instead of extracts, meaning the naturally occurring terpenes found within the hemp plant are included.
+With the Starter Bundle you can add the benefits of THC, CBD and terpenes into your life!

 Despite the two cannabinoids (THC and CBD) being far and away the most well-known, there are over 100 different cannabinoids found in the cannabis and hemp plants.
-A full-spectrum product, like the Elon Starter Kit, would include many other cannabinoids beyond CBD and THC.
+A full-spectrum product, like the Starter Bundle, would include many other cannabinoids beyond CBD and THC.

 Although terpenes are mainly responsible for some plants' aromatic qualities, some terpenes do interact with the endocannabinoid system as well, in much the same way that cannabinoids do.
 However, there are key differences in how our bodies absorb, assimilate, and use these compounds.